Installation

 Wirechat uses two queues for efficient delivery:

-2. Default Priority (default): For notifications like updating chat lists or showing unread message counts.
+default: For notifications like updating chat lists or showing unread message counts.

-Step 3: Step Development Server
+Step 3: Start Your Development Server

 To start your development server, run: